Biplab-Roy/Snake_game/README.md

 # Snake_game
-A simple basic snake game by python using Turtle module.
+A simple basic snake game in python using Turtle module.